Garlic is an Allium vegetable, Allium sativum, in the same family as onions, shallots, leeks and scallions.

 From an herbal perspective, it is also considered a diaphoretic, diuretic, expectorant and stimulant.
 It was one of the primary ingredients in the once popular "Four Thieves" vinegar, used in the medieval period for protection against the plague.

 In modern times, fresh garlic can be a potent household medicinal particularly known to be of benefit when feeling on the verge of sickness such as the common cold or flu.
-In some research using aged garlic extract, it was identified that enhanced "immune cell function" may be responsible for this influence.
+In some research using aged garlic extract, it was claimed to reduce severity of symptoms in part by enhancing "immune cell function".

 While the amount of garlic consumed for such purposes is dependent on specific individual parameters, usually 1-3 cloves of raw or cooked garlic a day is considered an average dose amount.
 Fresh, heated, dried and aged varieties have all been shown to provide sulfur-based activity.
-However, raw garlic obviously has a much sharper pungent flavor than cooked or dried garlic, indicating that it potentially contains stronger or at least "different" compounds.
+However, raw garlic obviously has a much sharper pungent flavor than cooked or dried garlic, indicating that it may contain a more potent amount of these compounds.

 Another often claimed garlic benefit is that it helps optimize one's ability to filter and eliminate toxins from the bloodstream.
 This is due to the prominence, once again, of organosulfur compounds.
 Dietary sources of sulfur are viewed to play a role in supporting the body's own inherent detoxification processes.